roblevay/MDP080/3b_subqueries.md

 ## Use Subqueries

-In this exercise, you'll use subqueries to retrieve data from tables in the AdventureWorks database.
+In this exercise, you'll use subqueries to retrieve data from tables in the AdventureworksLT database.

-> **Note**: This exercise assumes you have created the sample AdventureWorks database.
+> **Note**: This exercise assumes you have created the sample AdventureworksLT database.

 ---